Novak030/second-project/README.md

 - __Start Quiz Button__

-  - When the Button is clicked it hides during the Quiz  and comes back when the game is finished, so you can restart the Quiz.
+  - When the button is clicked, it discreetly disappears during the quiz, reappearing once the game concludes.
+This allows you to seamlessly restart the quiz for another round.

 ![landing image](https://novak030.github.io/second-project//documentation/landing.png)